COISPA/RDBqc/RDBqc/README.md

 #> 8  0.001000
 #> 9  1.132000
 #> 10 0.242750
+#> 11 0.000000
+#> 12 0.000000
+#> 13 0.000000
+#> 14 0.000000
+#> 15 0.000000
+#> 16 0.000000
+#> 17 0.000000
+#> 18 0.000000
+#> 19 0.000000
+#> 20 0.000000
+#> 21 0.000000
+#> 22 0.000000
+#> 23 0.000000
+#> 24 0.000000
+#> 25 0.000000
+#> 26 0.000000
+#> 27 0.000000
+#> 28 0.000000
+#> 29 0.000000
+#> 30 0.000000
+#> 31 0.000000
+#> 32 0.000000
+#> 33 0.000000
+#> 34 0.000000
+#> 35 0.000000
+#> 36 0.000000
+#> 37 0.000000
+#> 38 0.000000
+#> 39 0.000000
+#> 40 0.000000
+#> 41 0.000000
+#> 42 0.000000
 #>                                                                           Data
 #> 1         landings in tabel A not avalilable and landings in table H available
 #> 2         landings in tabel A not avalilable and landings in table H available
 #> 3         landings in tabel A not avalilable and landings in table H available
 #> 4         landings in tabel A not avalilable and landings in table H available
 #> 5         landings in tabel A not avalilable and landings in table H available
 #> 6         landings in tabel A not avalilable and landings in table H available
 #> 7         landings in tabel A not avalilable and landings in table H available
 #> 8         landings in tabel A not avalilable and landings in table H available
 #> 9         landings in tabel A not avalilable and landings in table H available
 #> 10        landings in tabel A not avalilable and landings in table H available
+#> 11 landings in table A are available and landings in table H are not available
+#> 12 landings in table A are available and landings in table H are not available
+#> 13 landings in table A are available and landings in table H are not available
+#> 14 landings in table A are available and landings in table H are not available
+#> 15 landings in table A are available and landings in table H are not available
+#> 16 landings in table A are available and landings in table H are not available
+#> 17 landings in table A are available and landings in table H are not available
+#> 18 landings in table A are available and landings in table H are not available
+#> 19 landings in table A are available and landings in table H are not available
+#> 20 landings in table A are available and landings in table H are not available
+#> 21 landings in table A are available and landings in table H are not available
+#> 22 landings in table A are available and landings in table H are not available
+#> 23 landings in table A are available and landings in table H are not available
+#> 24 landings in table A are available and landings in table H are not available
+#> 25 landings in table A are available and landings in table H are not available
+#> 26 landings in table A are available and landings in table H are not available
+#> 27 landings in table A are available and landings in table H are not available
+#> 28 landings in table A are available and landings in table H are not available
+#> 29 landings in table A are available and landings in table H are not available
+#> 30 landings in table A are available and landings in table H are not available
+#> 31 landings in table A are available and landings in table H are not available
+#> 32 landings in table A are available and landings in table H are not available
+#> 33 landings in table A are available and landings in table H are not available
+#> 34 landings in table A are available and landings in table H are not available
+#> 35 landings in table A are available and landings in table H are not available
+#> 36 landings in table A are available and landings in table H are not available
+#> 37 landings in table A are available and landings in table H are not available
+#> 38 landings in table A are available and landings in table H are not available
+#> 39 landings in table A are available and landings in table H are not available
+#> 40 landings in table A are available and landings in table H are not available
+#> 41 landings in table A are available and landings in table H are not available
+#> 42 landings in table A are available and landings in table H are not available
 ```

 The second table reports the comparison between total landings of table